mylariprasad/Ineuron-Internship1/README.md

 https://www.loom.com/share/3c19798ea31a4819978de81bbd41bf4b?sid=e709b2c8-ac6d-4eee-95c0-00012e92bd46

 # ATM Interface(Console based Application)
-This is a console-based ATM simulator developed in Java as part of my coursework at Ineuron.ai./n The simulator allows users to perform various banking transactions such as withdrawals, deposits, fund transfers, and view transaction history.
+This is a console-based ATM simulator developed in Java as part of my coursework at Ineuron.ai.
+The simulator allows users to perform various banking transactions such as withdrawals, deposits, fund transfers, and view transaction history.

 # Features